sloganking/FbxToMimic/README.md

 ## Process

+- User ensures .fbx files are in desired format
+	- "FBX 6.1 ASCII", exported from blender
 - User puts desired .fbx files in [./InputFbx/](InputFbx)
-- User manually creates humanoid rig from .fbx bone names.
+- User manually creates humanoid rig from .fbx bone names
-- User calls [FbxToMimic.py](./FbxToMimic.py) to start conversion.
+- User calls [FbxToMimic.py](./FbxToMimic.py) to start conversion
 	- All files in "./OutputMimic" are removed
 - [FbxToJson.py](./Utils/FbxToJson.py) converts .fbx files (v6.1.0)(ASCII) into fbx.JSON in "/Utils/Temp/"
 	- All old files in "./Utils/Temp/" are removed